AnkitPaunikar/Subscriber-Serverless/README.md

 ## Purpose

-Subscriber-Serverless is designed to provide a lightweight, event-driven microservice for handling subscriber-related events—such as creation, updates, and notifications—without managing dedicated server infrastructure.
+Subscriber-Serverless is designed to provide a lightweight, event driven microservice for handling subscriber related events such as creation, updates, and notifications without managing dedicated server infrastructure.

 ## Problem Statement